page 8

 I knew that he had to be somewhere in Saint John and after phoning every Foote in the book I found his cousin Raymond who told me that The Stevedore had no telephone.
 Next thing I knew I was at the Stevedore's front door in Old Saint John.
 I spent that entire day with Steve and Gini Foote, heard their hard luck story which robbed him of his music, a bit of bad planning had stuck him in a financial hole so he quit the business in disgust to settle in Saint John.
 At 52 he's well and of good mind living off a disability pension.
 He carves, draws, paints, reads and plays songs for his wife.
 His manuscripts were damaged by water but they're still readable.

 After 20 minutes of phoning different people with the surname Foote, Kevin grew restless.
-He admitted then and there that he had taken the liberty, while in Toronto, of phoning directory assistance and it was then that he learned that there was no Stephen J. Foote in the Saint John telephone directory.
+He admitted then and there that he had taken the liberty, while still in Toronto, of phoning directory assistance and it was then that he learned that there was no Stephen J. Foote in the Saint John telephone directory.
 "We've only got three more to call," I said.
-The next one was Raymond Foote, Steve's cousin, who said that Steve and Gini lived in Saint John, near the car wash.
+The next one was a Raymond Foote who just happened to be The Stevedore's cousin.
+He said that Steve and Gini lived in Saint John, near the car wash.
 "Do you know where that is," he asked?
-I hadn't the foggiest.
+As it was my very first visit to Saint John, I hadn't the foggiest.
 He said that he'd hop into his car and meet us in front of Market Square.
-We waited in the drizzle before a statue till Ray honked from his brown automobile.
-He had already dropped by Steve's place to forewarn him that we were coming.
+We waited in the drizzle before a statue till Ray honked at us from his brown sedan.
+(He had already dropped by Steve's place to forewarn him that we were coming.)

-"I was sure that it was Connors," he confided to us later.
-"I had a dream just that morning that a visitor would arrive from Ontario.
-I thought that Connors was playing one of his jokes so I told Ray to bring you around."
+"I was sure that it was Connors," Steve confided to us later.
+"I had a dream just this morning that a visitor would arrive from Ontario.
+I thought that Connors was playing one of his jokes so I told Ray to bring you guys around."

-It was so very strange to be meeting the Stevedore like this.
-His great hands and fore-arms were older but just like the photos on his albums.
-He was much older looking after all these years but it was the real Stevedore Steve.
-He invited us in and introduced us to Gini who immediately recognized us from somewhere in the space/time continuum.
-We sat in the kitchen and drank endless cups of instant coffee, talking about things that went beyond the confines of this planet while cigarette smoke soaked into our clothing.
+It was so very strange to be meeting the mighty Stevedore like this.
+His great iron hands and fore-arms were more aged but very much like the photos on his albums.
+He was much more mature looking after all these years but it was the real slugging rough and tumble, rugged Stevedore Steve.
+He invited us in and introduced us to Gini who immediately recognized us from somewhere in the space / time continuum.
+We sat in the kitchen and drank endless cups of instant coffee, pouring Carnation evaporated milk into our mugs and talking about things that went beyond the confines of this planet while cigarette smoke saturated our clothing.

 With Gerry Taylor nagging him on from one end and Kevin and I from the other, and most likely one or two others closer to home, Steve decided to edge his way back into music.
-It was a very delicate operation that these different factions were involved in, collectively, although at the time we knew nothing of one another.
-We all had the same goal: to bring back the Stevedore from obscurity.
+It was a very delicate operation that involved several factions, collectively, although at the time we knew nothing of one another.
+But we all had the same goal: to bring the Stevedore back from obscurity.

-In June of 1988 I began broadcasting a folk-oriented music program on campus/community radio station CIUT-FM from the University of Toronto.
-It was called Mariposa Radio Folkwaves, later to be renamed The Great North Wind after a song written by Chuck Angus and recorded by his band The Grievous Angels.
-In January of the following year I decided to do a special on Stompin' Tom; my guest would be the young man from Cobalt, Chuck Angus, originally from Timmins, a huge Stompin' Tom fan from birth.
-I decided to phone Tom's management of the day to inform Connors that I would be doing this special and perhaps Tom would like to listen in.
-Living near Georgetown, ON, I knew that he was within our listening area.
-Not only did Connors listen to the show, he telephoned the station afterwards to thank us.
-Chuck and I had already left the building when the call came through and Connors had a difficult time convincing the person who answered that he was really Stompin' Tom.
-I was informed of this and used it to my advantage a few months later when I planned a special on Stevedore Steve.
+In June of 1988 I began broadcasting a folk-oriented music program on campus/community radio station CIUT-FM emanating from the University of Toronto.
+It was called Mariposa Radio Folkwaves.
+(Later renamed The Great North Wind after a song written by Charlie "Chuck" Angus and recorded by his band The Grievous Angels.)
+In January of the following year I decided to do a special on Stompin' Tom; my guest would be the young man from Cobalt, Chuck Angus, who was originally from Timmins, and a huge Stompin' Tom fan from birth.
+I decided to call Tom's management to inform him that I would be doing this special and perhaps Tom would like to listen in.
+Living near Georgetown ON, I knew that he was living within our listening area.
+Not only did Connors listen to the show but he telephoned the station afterwards to thank us for it.
+Chuck and I had already left the building when the call came in and Connors had a difficult time convincing the person who'd answered that he was really Stompin' Tom and not some crank.
+I was eventually informed of this and used it to my advantage a few months later when I planned on doing a special on Stevedore Steve.

 The Connors interview couldn't have come at a better time.
 I was planning on visiting Saint John again in May and would bring a copy of the program to the Stevedore.

-The next time I went down to Saint John with Maggie, Kevin had sent a massive sledge hammer for Steve to autograph:
+The next time I went down to Saint John I did so with Maggie, Kevin Nan had sent a massive sledge hammer for Steve to autograph.
+Why a sledge?

 32 Inches of hickory handle